SNOWBOARDING

 - Off-Piste / Backcountry

-- Unprepared parts of a mountain, basically anywhere that is not a piste.
+- Unprepared parts of a mountain where the snow is left in its natural state, basically anywhere that is not a piste/trail.
 If it has snowed recently the snow hear will be very soft, and you will sink into it.

 - Snow Park / Terrain Park

-- An specially built area for freestyle skiers and boarders, with jumps, rails, boxes, and half pipes, etc.
+- A specially built area for freestyle skiers and boarders, with jumps, rails, boxes, and half pipes, etc.

 - Chair Lift